reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     *thermochemical properties* (e.g., activity and activity coefficients of species; density, enthalpy and internal energy of phases).
-As you learn more about other Reaktoro's classes, you will note that an object of class ``ChemicalSystem`` is almost always needed for their initialization!
+As you learn more about other Reaktoro's classes, you will note that an object of class ``ChemicalSystem`` is almost always needed for their initialization.

 .. note::